serre-lab/color_hmax/README.md

 ===============

 Hmax model was successfully used in real data, see details in:
-Serre, T., Wolf, L., Bileschi, S.M., Riesenhuber, M., Poggio, T.: Robust object recognition with cortex-like mechanisms.
-IEEE Transactions on Pattern Analysis and Machine Intelligence 29 (2007) 411-426
+Serre, T., Wolf, L., Bileschi, S.M., Riesenhuber, M., Poggio, T. Robust object recognition with cortex-like mechanisms.TPAMI, 2007.

 demoRelease  : grayscale Hmax
 demoSoRelease: SOHmax (For most cases, two orientations of SO is sufficient due to the weekly oriented property)